Who can apply?

 This program is limited to students starting in fall in the College of Arts & Sciences.
 If you have been admitted to a different UVM school or college, you will not be able to access the LASP application.
 Feel free to contact the Student Services Office of your school or college to inquire about any special programs or opportunities for close faculty and peer connection.

 The six themes are Arts, Earth & Environment, Humanities, Life Sciences, Social Sciences, and World Languages & Cultures.
-With the exception of the Life Sciences LASP program, students can be in any CAS major, including Undeclared.
-(Life Science Scholar applicants must be in one of the following CAS majors: Biology, Biological Science, Plant Biology, Neuroscience or Zoology.)
-Apply to the program most interesting to you.
-There is a section on the application to express interest in one or more additional themes.
+With the exception of the Life Sciences LASP program, students can be in any College of Arts and Sciences major, including Undeclared.
+(Students interested in Life Science Scholars must be in one of the following College of Arts and Sciences majors: Biology, Biological Science, Plant Biology, Neuroscience or Zoology.)

 Feel free to contact program coordinator Catharine Diamond at Catharine.Diamond@uvm.edu